The Spirit of Ramadan

 Ramadan Culture, The Colours of Ramadan

 Consequently, I decided to focus this year on the Ramadan Culture, the Colours of Ramadan these traditions that give this very special month its spirit.
 The stories, activities and traditions we experienced during our childhood in Ramadan that made us look forward to celebrating this month.
 Not only those I knew myself, but the ones I just recently got to know about through you.
 Thank you so much for those who connected with me, sharing their Ramadan stories, memories and traditions.
 I am now working on my Ramadan posts, in which I am exploring Ramadan around the world and each country’s Ramadan traditions and food + some extra features and delicious recipes.
 It is not too late if you want to share a story, a memory or tradition with me, please do and I will include it in this year’s Ramadan Special.

 To understand Ramadan Traditions and the changes to daily routine that take place during the Holy month, one must look into the lives of those who observe instead of consulting with the “Brand Ramadan” that was created to promote businesses.
 You will be amazed that actual people’s practice has nothing to do with the marketing.
 Read my daily Ramadan posts and learn the real traditions and reasons behind the change, along with the many scrumptious recipes.

 Let’s not Reduce Ramadan to just food and TV

 These days it seems that Ramadan is a month of laying in front of the TV all day long, and eating all evening!
 It was never meant to be this way.
 While resting is essential during Ramadan, it is still a month of doing.
-Doing good, helping the community, learning and expanding horizons, and working on self are all part of what the Holy month is about.
-So by all means, rest, watch TV, eat and DO this Ramadan.
+Doing good, helping the community, learning and expanding horizons, and working on the ‘self’ are all part of what the Holy month is about.
+So by all means, rest, watch TV and eat but also “DO” this Ramadan.